History of Toledo, Spain: Toledo under Islamic rule

-After Al-Hakam's accession and departure, a poet resident in Toledo named Girbib ibn-Abdallah wrote verses against the Omeyyads, helping to inspire a revolt in Toledo against the new emir in 797.
+After Al-Hakam's accession and departure, a poet resident in Toledo named Girbib ibn-Abdallah wrote verses against the Umayyads, helping to inspire a revolt in Toledo against the new emir in 797.
 Chroniclers disagree as to the leader of this revolt, though Ibn Hayyan states that it was led by Ibn Hamir.
 Al-Hakam sent Amrus ibn Yusuf to fight the rebellion.
 Amrus took control of the Berber troops in Talavera.
 From there, Amrus negotiated with a faction inside Toledo called the Banu Mahsa, promising to make them governors if they would betray Ibn Hamir.
 The Banu Mahsa brought Ibn Hamir's head to Amrus at Talavera, but instead of making them governors, Amrus executed them.
 Amrus now persuaded the remaining factions in Toledo to submit to him.
 Once he entered Toledo, he invited the leaders to a celebratory feast.
 As they entered Amrus' fortress, the guests were beheaded one by one and their bodies thrown in a specially dug ditch.
 The massacre was thus called "The Day of the Ditch."
 Amrus' soldiers killed about 700 people that day.
 Amrus was governor of Toledo until 802.

 "In 785, Bishop Elipandus of Toledo wrote a letter condemning the teaching of a certain Migetius."
 In his letter, Elipandus asserted that Christ had adopted his humanity, a position that came to be known as Adoptionism.
 Two Asturian bishops, Beatus and Eterius, bishop of Osma, wrote a treatise condemning Elipandus' views.
 Pope Hadrian wrote a letter between 785 and 791 in which he condemned Migetius, but also the terminology used by Elipandus.
 The Frankish court of Charlemagne also condemned Adoptionism at the Synod of Frankfurt in 794.
 Although Ramon Abadals y de Vinyals argued that this controversy represented an ideological assertion of independence by the Asturian church against the Moslem-ruled church of Toledo, Collins believes this argument applies eleventh century ideology to the eighth century and is anachronistic.
 However, Collins notes that the controversy and the alliances formed during it between Asturias and the Franks broke the old unity of the Spanish church.
 The influence of the bishops of Toledo would be much more limited until the eleventh century.

-By the end of the 700s, the Omeyyads had created three frontier districts stretching out from the southern core of their Iberian territories.
+By the end of the 700s, the Umayyads had created three frontier districts stretching out from the southern core of their Iberian territories.
 These were called the Lower March (al-Tagr al-Adna), Central March (al-Tagr al-Awsat), and Upper March (al-Tagr al-A'la).
 Toledo became the administrative center of the Central March, while Merida became the center of the Lower March and Zaragoza of the Upper March.